Why Keiko?

 Nice to meet you!

 My name is Claire Willis!
 I’m a clinical social work candidate.
 I received my Master’s in Social Work from Columbia University with a focus in Advanced Clinical Practice and Children’s and Family Services.
-I am certified as an Animal Assisted Psychotherapist and hope to one day bring on four-legged co-therapists into my practice.
+I am certified as an Animal Assisted Psychotherapist and hope to one day bring my therapy cats, Benji and Mikey, into sessions for clients who wish to work with them and are appropriate fits for animal assisted work.
 I am currently working towards becoming a registered play therapist.

 My background is in experiential and outdoor education with a focus on creating community and developing socio-emotional skills in the backcountry.
 My therapeutic experience has ranged from working with children, adolescents, survivors of intimate partner violence, and animal assisted psychotherapy.